 “My intent was to express restrained but genuine affection,” he wrote.

 He also wrote that .
 Watson had come into his office after the incident in his apartment and told him she had been “creeped out.”
 He said he had “apologized profusely” and that she had accepted the apology.

 Comment: Tyson’s defense is essentially “I didn’t mean anything by it, she construed it the wrong way, and anyway, she accepted my apology.”
-Those are three excuses, none of which carried any weight in sexual harassment cases.
-It’s what the harasser did, and how the harassed felt about it.
-His apology and her acceptance of it, even if true, doesn’t undo the event.
+Those are three excuses, none of which carries any weight in sexual harassment cases.
+It’s what the harasser did, and how the harassed felt about it that matter.
+His apology and her acceptance of it, even if true, do not and cannot undo the event.
 The encounter and his words made her uncomfortable working with him, and objectively, anyone can see why.
 It is also interesting that Tyson doesn’t deny the “release” conversation, or his later comment about her being a distraction.

 Since Watson had to leave her job, this episode could justify a lawsuit for sexual harassment.